What Is A Verb?

-Helping verbs are always helping either an action verb or a linking verb.
+Helping verbs always help either an action verb or a linking verb.

-I will play the piano. (helping verb and action verb)
+I will play the piano. (will = helping verb, play = action verb)

-I will be a teacher. (helping verb and linking verb)
+I will be a teacher. (will = helping verb, be = linking verb)

 Let's look at some examples of verbs!